 I do this thing for real!

-I charge $100 per month for a weekly half hour lesson.
+I charge monthly for a weekly lesson.
 If a student has different needs we can work together to accomodate them.

-In high school I ended up being a counselor at a music camp I had attended in middle school, which got me into directly teaching younger kids rather than just guiding my contemporaries.
+In high school I ended up being a counselor at a music camp I had attended in middle school, which got me into directly teaching younger kids rather than only playing with my seniors and contemporaries.

 First, make sure they sound good: compare their playing to the records you like.
 Is the teacher as skilled as the people you admire?
 Do they know anything about the music you like?
 This is important because if your teacher can't perform at a high level, how do you expect them to help you get there?